MahmoudSafan/Prod-Shop/README.md

 1. Clone repo.
 2. Open terminal on directory then run 'npm install' to install all dependencies.
 3. Replace 'mongodb+srv://username:password@cluster0.pzhpb.mongodb.net/nodeShop?retryWrites=true&w=majority' username:password to your Cloud Database credentials.
+4. run 'npm start' to run the project on the local server port 3000

 # All Features on the project
 1. Sign-in / up.